PROTECTION ORDERS – RESTRAINING ORDERS

 This absolute no-contact rule includes contact through third parties.
 Asking a friend or family member to pass on a message is a violation of the order.
 Sending a birthday card is a violation of the order.
 To put it simply, no contact means no contact in any form, at any place, on any day, in any way, ever, even for a moment.

 Violation of a protection order is a criminal offense, whether issued as part of a divorce or child custody case, a civil case, or a criminal case.
-In many cases, violation of a protection order is pretty straightforward.
+In many cases, violation of a protection order is straightforward.
 Text messages, email, postal mailings, photographs, videos, phone records, or witness testimony can easily result in a conviction.
 If the violation is proven beyond a reasonable doubt, jail time is likely.

 Although typical protection orders simply require no contact at all, there are exceptions, especially in the context of family law.
 If children are involved, most courts recognize the need for co-parenting to continue.
 Parents need to be able to schedule parenting time, communicate regarding changes to parenting time, exchange and the child for parenting time.
 Parents need to be able to discuss the child’s well-being, decide on medical treatment, discuss school, etc. Accordingly, where a protection order is issued preventing contact between a mother and father, courts will usually include an exception for contact by email or text for the purpose of discussing the children.
 Courts also regularly limit protection orders to prevent a party from going to certain locations or allow contact by other means.
 Some even allow any contact as long as it does not become harassment.